 If Dynasty was flashy and exciting and impossible to overlook, Julia was a quiet victory of sorts, a somewhat humble little comedy about a singlemom working as a nurse.
 The lead character was a widow; her husband, an Army captain, had been killed in Vietnam.
 I don’t remember much about the show, except that it was not issue-driven, which seemed to upset some people, even though the other sitcoms of the era told similarly simple, funny stories the entire family could enjoy.
 (This was before Norman Lear brought us All in the Family and the rest of his groundbreaking sitcoms and changed television as it had been known.)
-Also, Julia’s son, Corey, had a best friend with a cool name: Earl J. Waggedorn.
-And, weirdly for the time, Julia did not have a laugh track.
+Weirdly for the time, Julia did not have a laugh track.

 In remembering Carroll, everyone has been talking about her work in the entertainment business, especially on television.
 Few people, though, seem to recall that her Julia character became a doll (actually two, as one talked).
 Julia wasn't just another doll, either.
-She was a friend of Barbie who actually wore Barbie’s clothes.
-(It says so in the ad and on the box, pictured below and at right.)
+She was a friend of Barbie who actually wore Barbie's clothes.
+(It says so in the ad and on the box, pictured below.)

 She also had fond memories of Dynasty.
-“I remember calling my manager and saying this is a wonderful show, but where the hell are the black people?” she told Gidlow.
-“He said that's funny because one of the producers had just come back from New York where I done play called Agnes of God, which she saw.
-He was in the process of saying to Aaron Spelling how he’d seen this lady in New York, while I was in the process of saying let's find a way to approach this TV show.
+"I remember calling my manager and saying this is a wonderful show, but where the hell are the black people?" she told Gidlow.
+"He said that was funny, because one of the producers had just come back from New York where I done play called Agnes of God, which she saw.
+He was in the process of saying to Aaron Spelling how he'd seen this lady in New York, while I was in the process of saying let's find a way to approach this TV show.
 In a way it was kismet.
-But it was lovely.”
+It was lovely.”

 Steve Gidlow contributed to this column.